 Kazakhstan, being among the largest countries in the world, occupies a wide territory from Eastern Europe to China.
 The rich geological history and unique (paleo)geographic location of Kazakhstan provide an outstanding opportunity for investigating different aspects of Earth history, including climate evolution, desertification of Eurasia, history and development of vertebrate faunas.
-The main geological and paleontological studies have been done in the second half of the 20th century.
+The main part of geological research has been done in the second half of the 20th century.
 Following the independence of Kazakhstan in 1991, international collaborations started to develop.
-Despite the rich fossil fauna and well-exposed Cenozoic continental records, previous paleontological studies unearthed only a small part of the country’s potential in terms of vertebrate paleontology as well as paleoenvironmental and paleoclimatic studies.
+Despite the rich Cenozoic recort, previous geological studies unearthed only a small part of the country’s potential in paleoenvironmental and paleoclimatic studies.

-The staff of JURASSICA includes researchers in the field of Cenozoic continental vertebrates (fishes, amphibians, reptiles, small and large mammals), which are also lecturers at University of Fribourg in paleontology and geology.
+The staff of JURASSICA includes researchers in the field of Cenozoic continental vertebrates, which are also lecturers at University of Fribourg in paleontology and geology.
 Being a newly established educational institution, Nazarbayev University, in particular the School of Mining and Geosciences, is seeking international collaborations to support newly established undergraduate programs, and, in that respect, could profit from the teaching experience of the staff of JURASSICA.
-The team of paleontologists from JURASSICA would contribute to establish a reference teaching collection of paleontology at Nazarbayev University, as well as to train students for collecting fossil material in the field.
+The team of paleontologists from JURASSICA would contribute to establish a reference teaching collection of fossil material at Nazarbayev University, as well as to train students for collecting fossil material in the field.

 Within the present project, we define two objectives which include the collection of:

-- robust preliminary data (field trips exploring area using literature data and/or geological maps and collecting geological samples) for future project application at the SNF,
+- robust preliminary data for future project application at the SNF,

 - fossils of different groups of plants and animals from different geological epochs for building a teaching collection for the School of Mining and Geosciences at Nazarbaev University.